 If a donor is Jewish they would have to complete the Jewish Heritage panel

 Once you have passed all of the above testing and legal contracts are in place.
 You will begin the birth control pill to synchronize your cycle with the intended mother/surrogate if your not already taking them.
-You will meet with the IVF nurse coordinator at the center that your intended parent is cycling at.
+Meet with the IVF nurse coordinator at the center that your intended parent is cycling at.
 You will be given a calendar of your cycle and direction of how and when to administer your medication.

 The following is a typical IVF- Egg Donor cycle (Creative Love Egg Donor Agency, LLC is not a medical facility and is only demonstrating an example cycle)